The Program for Developmental Communication Disorders

 Evaluation and therapy are available for children with:

-- Language and/or speech delays
+- Language delays or disorders

-- Language-related learning problems
+- Language-related learning and literacy problems

 Contact: Robbins_Center@emerson.edu 617-824-8323